Authentication

 Step 2 — Configure npm for your project

-lpm npmrc
+lpm setup-npmrc

 This creates a 30-day read-only token and writes it to your project's .npmrc.
 It also adds .npmrc to .gitignore to prevent accidental token commits.